 Made with loads of freshness, this chunky avocado salsa is made with creamy avocado, plum tomatoes, red onions, bell peppers, and cilantro.
 Tossed in zesty lime juice, this easy and nutritious dip can be enjoyed with tortilla chips or used in place of any salsa or pico de gallo recipe!

 Table of Contents

 Avocado salsa is one of my favorite avocado dip recipes.
-It’s actually more like a combination of pico do gallo, guacamole, and homemade salsa all in one, so it might just be the best one yet!
+It’s actually more like a combination of pico do gallo, guacamole, and homemade salsa all in one, it has become a staple homemade salsa recipe in our rotation and might just be the best one yet!

-It’s so easy to make with creamy avocado, juicy acidic tomatoes, crunchy sweet red bell peppers, and crisp onions tossed in a bright lime juice and seasoned with salt and cumin.
+It’s so easy to make this chunky salsa with creamy avocado, juicy acidic tomatoes, crunchy sweet red bell peppers, and crisp onions tossed in a bright lime juice and seasoned with salt and cumin.

 Talk about healthy, fresh, and delicious.
 A tasty spin on cowboy caviar.